lovehifi/tidal-raudio-pi4/README.md

 >
 -------------
 >
-Tidal Connect operates based on it with the value being by /etc/asound.conf".
+Tidal Connect operates based on it with the DAC configuration automatically set from rAudio's '/etc/asound.conf'.
 >
 You can edit/add the DNS in this file with the command nano /root/tidal-connect-docker/Docker/.env
 >